huggingface/transformers/docs/source/add_new_model.md

 #### Use the Cookiecutter to automatically generate the model's code

-To begin with head over to the [🤗Transformers templates](https://github.com/huggingface/transformers/tree/master/templates/adding_a_new_model) to make use of our `cookiecutter` implementation to automatically generate all the relevant files for your model.
+To begin with head over to the [🤗 Transformers templates](https://github.com/huggingface/transformers/tree/master/templates/adding_a_new_model) to make use of our `cookiecutter` implementation to automatically generate all the relevant files for your model.
 Again, we recommend only adding the PyTorch version of the model at first.
-Make sure you follow the instructions of the `README.md` on the [🤗Transformers templates](https://github.com/huggingface/transformers/tree/master/templates/adding_a_new_model) carefully.
+Make sure you follow the instructions of the `README.md` on the [🤗 Transformers templates](https://github.com/huggingface/transformers/tree/master/templates/adding_a_new_model) carefully.

 #### Open a Pull Request on the main `huggingface/transformers` repo

-Before starting to adapt the automatically generated code, now is the time to open a "Work in progress (WIP)" pull request, *e.g.* "[WIP] Add brand_new_bert", in 🤗Transformers so that you and the Hugging Face team can work side-by-side on integrating the model into 🤗Transformers.
+Before starting to adapt the automatically generated code, now is the time to open a "Work in progress (WIP)" pull request, *e.g.* "[WIP] Add *brand_new_bert*", in 🤗 Transformers so that you and the Hugging Face team can work side-by-side on integrating the model into 🤗 Transformers.

 You should do the following: